About IODC 2020

-The International Open Data Conference (IODC) is a biannual event to bring the global open data community together in order to learn, share, plan, and collaborate on the future of open data.
+The International Open Data Conference is designed to bring the global open data community together in order to learn, share, plan and collaborate on the future of open data and data for development.

-The unique nature of this event is that it gathers together in one location a diverse range of participants from the northern and southern hemispheres who are seeking to define strategies to advance open data both globally and locally.
+The unique nature of this event is that it gathers together in one location a diverse range of participants from both the northern and southern hemispheres to define strategies to advance open data locally and globally.

 The IODC has 3 main objectives:

-- 1Identify and explore the new opportunities and challenges that are shaping the open data agenda;
+- Explore the new opportunities and challenges that are shaping the open data and data for development agendas.

 - Open Data Experts and Practitioners